The signs were there. We just didn't know what to look for.

 - Gut changes are often the earliest clue that something is off.

-The koi pond reminder
+The koi pond lesson

 Why InsightScoop exists

-We built InsightScoop to make gut health, stool patterns, and symptom changes visible - without forcing pet parents to become clinicians.
+We built InsightScoop to make gut health, stool patterns, and symptom changes visible—without forcing pet parents to become clinicians.
 A single tap can log a scan, a check-in, or a note.
 That trail becomes a clear story you can share with your vet when it matters.

 Protect their healthspan